 Big Data and Science Studies brings together the new tools and techniques of large-scale digital humanities with the critical resources of science studies.
-The cluster connects the development of superior digital tools, and the care required in using them, to a critical historical and sociological account of the development of big data.
+The cluster connects the development of superior digital tools, and the care required in using them, to a critical historical and anthropological account of the development of big data.
 This cluster focuses on the history and the social, political and ethical ramifications of data mining and big data.
 It connects historians, anthropologists, sociologists, legal scholars and journalists from Columbia and the broader metropolitan community.

 The cluster additionally provides a focal point for reflecting utilization of the new tools of the digital humanities within science studies, and thereby build upon and extend exciting new initiatives at Columbia, including the University’s growing Digital Humanities and Digital Social Science centers, and the Institute for Data Science (IDS).
 The cluster undertakes research projects, develop curriculum, and offer international workshops along both axes.